Academic Information & Procedures

 Several departments offer degree candidates an option to receive a master’s degree without requiring a thesis.
 See individual department listings for details.

 The maximum time permitted for completion of a graduate degree is seven years from the time of admission.
 Some colleges may impose more restrictive time limitations than seven years.
-Students who need an extension may apply to the dean of the appropriate college.
+Students who need an extension may apply to the dean of the appropriate college before the seven year limit has ended.

 The nature of the comprehensive examination is determined by each department where such examination is required.
 A candidate who fails the required comprehensive examination may repeat it once only at the next date determined by the college/school.
 Failure to pass the repeat comprehensive examination will result in the student’s termination from the academic program.